Creature Features: KOFY TV 20 (San Francisco)

 Creepy KOFY Movie Time aired on KOFY TV 20 on Saturday nights from 2009 to 2019.
 The program was hosted by local radio personality No Name, and Balrok, a demon, who claimed to broadcast from caves under the KOFY studios.
 The hosts had a snarky frat-boy style and had many off-color guests, including local comedians, burlesque performers, and adult film actresses.
 The broadcast featured an in-house band, the surf/punk band The Deadlies, and the hosts were often flanked during the broadcast by a variety of comely bikini clad models/actresses/fans.

 Creature Features airs on KOFY TV 20 on Saturday nights, featuring as its host a retired rock star character named Vincent Van Dahl, along with his housemate Tangella and astute butler Mr. Livingston.
 Guests have included Erin Brockovich, Steve "Zetro" Souza, Veronica Carlson, Candace Hilligoss, Jon Provost, and Kathy Garver, among others.

 KOFY became a Grit affiliate in 2022, and Creature Features was dropped.
-However, new episodes of the series continue to be produced; the show can be viewed on YouTube.
+However, new episodes of the series continue to be produced; the show can be viewed on YouTube as well as on a streaming service known as Creature Features TV.